Dr762/goBase/doc/readme.md

 Asn1Marschall - marshalls and unmarshalls value to/from byte array
-JsonMarshall - marshalls and unmarshalls value to/from json Base64Encoder - encodes and decodes a byte array which consists of 8 digigts
+JsonMarshall - marshalls and unmarshalls value to/from json Base64Encoder - encodes and decodes a byte array which consists of 8 digigts ReadHttpHeader - reades headers of http response ReadHttpGet - make a get request to url
 ```

 Security